Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Positive eI -expansions for twinned paths, twinned cycles and twinned lollipops

 \subsection{Twinned paths}

-\citet{BCCCGKKLLS24X} considered three ways of twinning a path, and showed that all the resulting graphs are $e$-positive by generating function techniques.
+\citet{BCCCGKKLLS25} considered three ways of twinning a path, and showed that all the resulting graphs are $e$-positive by generating function techniques.
 We provide positive $e_I$-expansions for each of them.
 The first way is to twin a path at an end.
-This operation yields a lariat, for which one may find a positive $e_I$-expansion from \citet[Corollary 3.3]{WZ24X}.
+This operation yields a lariat, for which one may find a positive $e_I$-expansion by taking $a=3$ and $l=n-3$ in the formula for lollipops in \cref{thm:lollipop.melting}.
 Precisely speaking, if we denote such a graph of order $n$ as $K_3^{n-3}$, then

+which is the specialization in \citet[Corollary~3.3]{WZ25}.
 The second way is to twin a path at both ends, which yields a barbell with two triangles.
-A positive $e_I$-expansion for this case is \cref{cor:KPK3=KPC3} for the specification $a=3$.
-The last and general way is to twin a path at an interior vertex.
-Let $\mathrm{tw}_l(P_n)$ be the graph that is obtained from the path $P_n=v_1\dotsm v_n$ by twinning at the vertex $v_l$, see \cref{fig:tw.path.interior}.
+A positive $e_I$-expansion for this case is the specialization $a=3$ in \cref{cor:KPK3=KPC3}.
+The remaining case is to twin a path at an interior vertex.
+Let $G=\mathrm{tw}_l(P_n)$ be the graph that is obtained from the path $P_n=v_1\dotsm v_n$ by twinning at the vertex $v_{l+1}$, see \cref{fig:tw.path.interior}.
 It has order $n+1$.